-- 33. General earthworks and sediment control measures shall be constructed and carried out in accordance with the principles contained within the Canterbury Regional Council publication Canterbury Regional Council Erosion & Sediment Control Toolbox for Canterbury.
+- 30.33.
+General earthworks and sediment control measures shall be constructed and carried out in accordance with the principles contained within the Canterbury Regional Council publication Canterbury Regional Council Erosion & Sediment Control Toolbox for Canterbury.
 Where the Canterbury Regional Council Erosion & Sediment Control Toolbox for Canterbury does not cover a particular situation GD05 Erosion and Sediment Control Guide for Land Disturbing Activities in the Auckland Region will be utilised.
 The Consent Holder shall instruct a suitably qualified and experienced person to prepare an Erosion and Sediment Control Plan (ESCP) and submit it to the Canterbury Regional Council for approval prior to earthworks commencing. - 34.
-All works shall be undertaken in accordance with the consent application documents, including: - The Resource Consent Application as updated by the Proposal Description dated 28 September 2023 - The approved application plans stamped RC215276, and referenced September 2023 Drawing Index Issue 6 - Schedules 1, 2 and 3 to this approval except where amendments are required by conditions of these consents.
+All works shall be undertaken generally in accordance with the consent application documents (where applicable), including: - The Resource Consent Application as updated by the drawings included in the Proposal Description dated 28 September 2023 - The approved application plans stamped RC215276, and referenced September 2023 Drawing Index attachedIssue 6 - Schedules 1, 2 and 3 to this consent approval except where amendments are required by conditions of these consents.
 In the event of differences or conflict between the measures described in the documents, and the conditions, the conditions shall prevail.